-Yes, there should be a full discount for all volunteer life saving organisations.
-We believe that it is vital that the existing SAR channels are retained to allow continuing provision of an effective SAR function.
+Yes, a full discount for all volunteer life saving organisations.
+It is vital that the existing SAR channels are retained to allow continuing provision of an effective SAR function.

 Question 7: Do you agree that Ofcom should apply AIP to ground stations? use of maritime and aeronautical VHF radiocommunications channels, to help manage growing congestion in current use and to ensure that the cost of denying access to this spectrum by potential alternative applications is faced by current users?: